jzimmerman135/beginner-torus/README.md

 ### in pure C!

-A version of the final output can be found in the `final` directory but due to some naming conflicts copy and pasting won't work
+A version of the final output can be found in the `final` directory but due to some (intentional) naming conflicts copy and pasting won't just work

 The lesson plan and pseudocode can be found in the `plan` directory